 For PhD applicants, decisions are usually made by mid-February.

-For Master's applicants, decisions are usually made by mid-March.
+For Master's applicants, decisions are usually made in March.

 Will you give me a pre-evaluation to assess my chance of admission or my eligibility for admission before I apply?

 No. We cannot review your qualifications before you apply, and we need to see the entire application pool to determine the strongest applicants.

 How do I know if you have received all of my documents?

 Go into the Review Activity section of your application.
 Receipt of letters of recommendation, statement of purpose, resume, unofficial (uploaded) transcripts, and both official and unofficial test scores are updated automatically by the system.
 Stanford's processing of official test scores is very slow, so please do not be concerned if this takes a long time to be updated.
 We cannot confirm receipt of any material by email or phone.
 Decision letters are posted here as well.